Fairness vs. Risk in California Insurance Pricing

 The Takeaway: Honesty, Transparency, and Balance

-At its core, the conversation between Karl Susman and Assemblyman Tom Lackey wasn’t just about fire insurance — it was about honesty.
+At its core, the conversation between Susman and Lackey was not just about wildfire insurance — it was about honesty.

-Honesty that insurance companies must be profitable to survive.
+Honesty that insurance companies must be financially viable to provide coverage.

-And honesty that “fair” doesn’t always mean “equal.”
+Honesty that “fair” does not always mean “equal.”

 “Insurance people want to make a profit,” Lackey said.
 “But they also just want to be able to exist.”

-As California grapples with rising wildfire frequency, stricter regulations, and a shrinking pool of private insurers, the challenge isn’t to make insurance cheap — it’s to make it sustainable.
+As California faces rising wildfire frequency, tightening regulations, and a shrinking pool of private insurers, the true challenge is not making insurance cheap — it is making it sustainable.

-Fairness, in this context, isn’t about making everyone pay the same.
-It’s about ensuring that everyone has access to coverage that’s actuarially sound, transparent, and — yes — reasonable.
+Fairness, in this context, is not about uniform pricing.
+It is about ensuring access to coverage that is actuarially sound, transparent, and reasonable.

 Final Thoughts

-For Californians living in high-risk areas, the path forward may mean accepting higher premiums — but also demanding better explanations and smarter policy design.
+For Californians living in high-risk areas, the road ahead may require accepting higher premiums — while demanding clearer explanations and smarter policy design.

-For regulators, it means balancing consumer protection with market viability.
+For regulators, it means carefully balancing consumer protection with market viability.

-And for lawmakers like Tom Lackey, it means helping constituents understand that fairness in insurance isn’t about equality — it’s about equilibrium.
+And for lawmakers like Tom Lackey, it means helping constituents understand that fairness in insurance is not about equality — it is about equilibrium.

 “Being honest about it, realizing that maybe it’s not all bad — that’s the first step.
 It’s a little bit of balancing the scale.”

-Until that balance is restored, Californians will continue to navigate a system caught between compassion and calculus — a reminder that in the world of insurance, fairness begins with facing the facts.
+Until that balance is restored, Californians will continue navigating a system caught between compassion and calculus — a reminder that in the world of insurance, fairness begins with facing the facts.

 Author